Tinkerforge/doc/en/source/Hardware/Bricklets/Humidity_V2.rst

 A weather station is a typical application for this sensor.
 It can also be used in drying applications, environment monitoring etc.

-The Humidity Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------